Pinterest tag Signs Your Period is Coming: Spot the Early Symptoms | Rael

 Cramps are the classic premenstrual symptom.
 Cramps can occur before and during your period and usually go away after your period is finished.
 You may experience some cramping during ovulation, which usually happens about a week after your period, or halfway through your cycle.

-Cramping occurs on both the sides and middle of your lower abdomen.
+Cramping occurs on both sides and in the middle of your lower abdomen.
 Some women experience extremely painful cramps that can be almost debilitating.
 Those types of cramps can be a sign of a deeper health concern, so it’s best to see your doctor if you’re experiencing them.

 The Solution

 Holistic care works wonders for period cramps.
-Rael’s heating patches are the perfect solution for providing natural, drug-free, all-day relief for period cramps.
+Rael’s heating patches are the perfect solution for providing natural, drug-free warming comfort during period cramps.
 Our patches are infused with a blend of herbs that help increase blood flow and bring relief.

 Heating patches are applied to your undergarments around common sites of aching and worn for up to six hours of continual warmth and relief.